Marcell Ozuna Player Props: Braves vs. Mets

-The Atlanta Braves, including Marcell Ozuna (.286 batting average in his past 10 games), take on starting pitcher Max Scherzer and the New York Mets at Truist Park, Wednesday at 7:20 PM ET.
+The Atlanta Braves and Marcell Ozuna (.417 slugging percentage over his past 10 games, including one homer), battle starting pitcher Justin Verlander and the New York Mets at Truist Park, Thursday at 7:20 PM ET.

-He had a one-hit showing in his previous game (1-for-4) against the Mets.
+He racked up two hits (going 2-for-4 with a double) in his last appearance against the Mets.

 Marcell Ozuna Game Info & Props vs. the Mets